wpscanteam/wpscan/README.md

         t        themes
         vt       only vulnerable themes
-        at       all themes (can take a long time) Multiple values are allowed : '-e tt,p' will enumerate timthumbs and plugins If no option is supplied, the default is 'vt,tt,u,vp'
+        at       all themes (can take a long time) Multiple values are allowed : "-e tt,p" will enumerate timthumbs and plugins If no option is supplied, the default is "vt,tt,u,vp"

-    --exclude-content-based '<regexp or string>'  Used with the enumeration option, will exclude all occurrences based on the regexp or string supplied
+    --exclude-content-based "<regexp or string>" Used with the enumeration option, will exclude all occurrences based on the regexp or string supplied
                                                  You do not need to provide the regexp delimiters, but you must write the quotes (simple or double)

-    --config-file | -c <config file> Use the specified config file
+    --config-file | -c <config file> Use the specified config file, see the example.conf.json

     --user-agent | -a <User-Agent> Use the specified User-Agent